Buff-throated monal-partridge: Breeding

-Roosting:
+Roosting

-The Szechenyi's monal-partridge not only participate in cooperative breeding, but they also engage in communal roosting at night for the benefits of reduced thermoregulatory costs and decreased predation risk.
+The buff-throated monal-partridge not only participate in cooperative breeding, but they also engage in communal roosting at night for the benefits of reduced thermoregulatory costs and decreased predation risk.
 Before sunset, the family unit will move slowly and quietly to their roost sites.
 Once they arrive at the roosting site, usually a large fir tree, some members remain on the lookout while others preen their feathers.
 As sunset approaches, the birds will bob their necks as they prepare for their ascent.
 Barring the incubation period and the first couple weeks after the eggs hatch where the breeding pair stays separated, the partridges will roost together in linear huddles on a single branch close to the tree trunk usually up 7m high.
 Females with chicks will usually wait for more than 15 days before joining the males in the huddle, since it is difficult for chicks to fly up into the tree.
 Females and their chicks will instead brood under dense undergrowth until they are ready to fly up to the branches.
 Due to the nature of a linear huddle, the communal roosting benefits are unlikely to be acquired equally by all birds.
 The breeding male is usually the first to enter the roosting tree, with the helpers going up last, occupying the outermost positions.
 Females never have a consistent timing with entering the roost.
 The partridges will always enter the roost one by one, never simultaneously.
 Once the chicks are ready to join the roost, they are squeezed into the middle, where it is the warmest and safest.
 Once settled in their selected positions in the linear huddle, they will face downward and hold that position until morning unless the birds are disturbed, in which case they abandon the roost by gliding away.
 When temperatures drop, in order to minimize heat loss, Szechenyi's monal-partridges will perch earlier and depart from the roost later in the day.
 They may also reduce their general level of activity as well on colder days.
 These birds will generally gather the minimum amount of resources needed to survive overnight, and save energy by remaining inactive for a longer amount of time.

-Conservation Status
+Conservation status

 Even though this species is in the Least Concern category by the current IUCN Red List; under the Red Book of China, it is currently considered as endangered and listed in Category I of the nationally protected animals.
 With Sichuan and Yunnan rapidly modernizing since the mid 70s, deforestation needs to be studied as a potential threat to this species.
 Logging companies have been clearing large areas of natural forest, with most of the trees being firs and spruce firs, which act as roosting sites for the Szechenyi's monal-partridge.
-In order to focus on conservation efforts for the Szechenyi's monal-partridge, more information on the species’ ecology and habitat use is needed.
+In order to focus on conservation efforts for the Szechenyi's monal-partridge, more information on the species' ecology and habitat use is needed.
 This information is fundamental to determine its conservation status.